Identify the Anacardiaceae—Cashew/Sumac Family

 Flowers of the Anacardiaceae

-Plants can be hermaphrodite, monoecious, dioecious, gynodioecious, or polygamomonoecious.
+Plants can be hermaphroditic, monoecious, dioecious, gynodioecious, or polygamomonoecious.
 Pollination when heterantherous is entomophilous.
 Flowers are aggregated in racemose panicles.
-Flowers are small, regular, usually 5 merous, and either tetracyclic or pentacyclic.
+Flowers are small, regular, usually 5-merous, and either tetracyclic or pentacyclic.
 Free hypanthium is either absent or present but short.
 A hypogynous disk is present, intrastaminal and annular.
 The perianth has a distinct calyx and corolla or may be sepaline.
 The perianth has 3–5 or 6–10 parts in 1 or 2 whorls and is isomerous.
 Calyx has 3–5 parts in 1 whorl, is basally connate, often with cleft sepals, and lobes are shorter to longer than the tube.
 The calyx is regular and imbricate.
 The corolla, when present, has 3–5 parts in 1 whorl, is usually free but rarely can be connate basally, the lobes are longer than the tube, and it is imbricate.

 Androecium of the Anacardiaceae

 The androecium has 5–10(11–12) parts.
-Androecial members are free of the perianth and may be free of one another or coherent 1 adelphous (the filaments are sometimes basally connate).
-The members may be all equal or unequal and can be either 1 or 2 whorled.
-Androecium may or may not include staminodes.
-When present, there are 1-9 staminodes.
-There are 5–10(1–12) stamens, they are oppositisepalous, inserted at the base of the hypogynous disc, and are usually equal in number or twice as many as the petals.
+Androecial members are free of the perianth and may be free of one another or sometimes coherent 1 adelphous (filaments basally connate).
+The members may be all equal or unequal and can be either 1 or 2 whorls.
+There may be 0-9 staminodes.
+There are 5–10 (1–12) stamens that are oppositisepalous, inserted at the base of the hypogynous disc, and are usually equal in number or twice as many as the petals.
 Anthers are usually dorsifixed or sometimes basifixed (Spondias), they are versatile, dehiscing via longitudinal slits, introrse, and tetrasporangiate.

 Gynoecium of the Anacardiaceae